Jabbath/node-usbController/README.md

 ##Usage

 To use this module you will first need to make a JSON config file for your controller.
-There are two types of inputs you need to consider, buttons and joysticks (anything that gives off a range of values).
+There are two types of inputs you need to consider, buttons and joysticks (anything that moves on an axis).

 ```javascript
 //Example config